Brass Casting: Alloy Selection, Process Options, Defect Control, and B2B Manufacturing Decisions

 Pros:

-• High dimensional consistency and repeatability
+• Good dimensional consistency across runs

-• Superior surface finish compared to sand casting
+• Better surface finish than sand casting

-• Faster cycle times for medium to high volumes
+• Faster cycle times in repetitive production

 Cons:

-• Higher upfront tooling cost
+• Higher initial tooling cost

 Part 4: Design, Tolerancing, and Dimensional Control in Brass Casting